Baylex/School_District_Analysis/README.md

 7. Apply the groupby() function to a DataFrame.
 8. Use multiple methods to perform a function on a DataFrame.
 9. Perform mathematical calculations on columns of a DataFrame or Series.

-## Purpose
-A school district asked for a snapshot of several key metrics by each school campus and by the district level.
-The main analysis focused on the performance of math and reading scores disaggregated several ways in preparation for a board meeting.
-However, after the school board reviewed the data, it was determined that the data from Thomas High School's 9th grade class was suspect of cheating.
-The school board asked for the data to be removed and analyzed again for a comparison.

 ## PythonData Environment
 1. Anaconda version 1.7.2